Meets pressing community needs by mobilizing caring New Yorkers in volunteer service.

 15,000 New Yorkers have volunteered with New York Cares disaster response programs since Hurricane Sandy.

-How We Mobilize New Yorkers in the Event of an Emergency
+How we mobilize in the event of an emergency

 We prioritize immediate needs like housing and hunger.
 Volunteer efforts range from food distribution to muck-outs, rebuilding support, and community revitalization.